 The Internal assessment is completely required in the course.
-Students will be asked to complete termly tests.
-The final results of year 11 will show which IB levels they should study if they would like to take the IB Vietnamese course over 2 years.
+Students will be asked to complete termly tests and the final exam that is based on the school calendar.
+The final results of year 11 will show which IB levels they should stay if they would like to take the IB Vietnamese course over 2 years.